jlapeyre/VoronoiCells.jl/README.md

 ```
 Read cells from file written by `write`.

 ```julia
 cells = poissonvoronoicells(npts)
 isexternal(cell[i])
 ```
-Returns `true` if the vertices of the cell lie entirely within the unit square [1,2] x [1,2].
+Return `true` if the vertices of the cell lie entirely within the unit square [1,2] x [1,2].

 ```julia
 cells = poissonvoronoicells(npts)
 random_cell(cell)
 ```
-Returns the cell at a randomly chosen point on the plane.
+Return the cell at a randomly chosen point on the plane.
 (Resampling until a point
 containing a cell is found.

 ```julia
 t = poissontesselation(npts)